-Preparing for an open house can seem daunting if you don’t know where to begin, so we created a free, printable checklist to get you started.
-It’s normal to have a lot of questions when selling your house, but this checklist outlines an all-inclusive to-do list that will ease your stress and make your home a place prospective buyers will be raving over.
+Preparing for an open house can seem daunting if you don’t know where to begin, so we created a free, printable checklist for selling a home to get you started.
+It’s normal to have a lot of questions when selling your house, but this home selling checklist outlines an all-inclusive to-do list that will ease your stress as a home seller and make your home a place prospective buyers will be raving over.

-The best way to get ready to sell your house is preparing ahead of time so you’re not left scrambling at the last minute to declutter and make your house look move-in ready.
-Last-minute showings are not ideal, but with open houses, you usually have a decent amount of time to get your space in pristine condition so that it is ready to sell, and will win over as many buyers (and receive as many offers) as possible.
+The best way to get ready to sell your house is preparing ahead of time so you’re not left scrambling at the last minute to declutter and make your house look move-in ready to improve your home’s curb appeal.
+Last-minute home staging and showings are not ideal, but with open houses, you usually have a decent amount of time to get your space in pristine condition so that it is ready to sell, and will win over as many home buyers (and receive as many offers) as possible.

 If there’s one sure-fire way to turn away prospective buyers, it’s to show a house full of clutter.
-You obviously want the house to be warm, inviting, and move-in ready, not to look like a chore list waiting to happen.
-If you normally keep your house in clean, good condition, you will likely be able to complete this step yourself.
-If you’re on the messy side, it is a worthwhile idea to hire a professional cleaning service to get the job done.
+You obviously want the house to be warm, inviting, and move-in ready for a potential buyer, not to look like a chore list waiting to happen.
+If you normally keep your house in clean, good condition, you will likely be able to complete this step in the home selling checklist yourself.
+If you’re on the messy side, it is a worthwhile idea to hire a professional cleaning service to get the job done and increase your home’s value.

-Room by room, check to make sure everything is in its place, and that your children’s toys are put away, a pet didn’t knock something over, or you forgot to put the laundry away.
+Room by room, conduct a home inspection, and check to make sure everything is in its place.
+Make sure that your children’s toys are put away, a pet didn’t knock something over, or you forgot to put the laundry away.

 After you de-clutter, it’s a no-brainer that your house needs to be clean, but don’t forget to do a detailed job and get those spots that are often overlooked, like dusting off the ceiling fans, brushing cobwebs off high-vaulted ceilings, or cleaning those neglected baseboards.

-Remove dirt and debris from your driveway, walkways, patios, etc. Check your landscaping to make sure no trash has blown into your yard, and remove unsightly leaves or branches, and don’t forget to clean out your gutters and downspouts.
+Remove dirt and debris from your driveway, walkways, patios, etc to add to your home’s curb appeal.
+Check your landscaping to make sure no trash has blown into your yard.
+Remove unsightly leaves or branches, and don’t forget to clean out your gutters and downspouts.

 In order to have your place in tip-top shape by showing day, spruce up those broken or out-dated features that you’ve put off for too long.
 If your interior paint job is looking faded or dingy, a fresh coat of paint will really help spruce up the place.